 In his most memorable Major League season, O'Doul batted .398 and hit 32

 The right field section of AT&T Park is named "Levi's® Landing."
 Levi's® Landing features the ballpark's signature right field wall and arcade.
 The Splash Hits counter keeps track of Giants home runs hit into McCovey Cove.

 A total of 668 light fixtures illuminate the playing field at AT&T Park.
 The fixtures are installed on five light standards, the tallest of which measures 178 feet.
 Special lighting technology allows for intense lighting of the inside of the ballpark and very little light leakage into the surrounding neighborhood.

-Assisted listening devices are available upon request at the Guest Services Office located on the Promenade Level near Section 119.
-There is no cost associated with this service, but patrons must provide a valid ID, their phone number and seating location.
+Assistive listening devices are available upon request at the Guest Services Office located on the Promenade Level behind Home Plate.

 LOST AND FOUND